Introduction: Skull Werewolf/wolf Resin Blank Mask

 The silicone shouldn’t flow so much if you use small portions of it.

-You can add next portion when the previous stops flowing, but you can add another one even week later, later doesn’t mean worse xdd
+You can add next portion when the previous one stops flowing and hardens a little, it can be tacky, but also you can add another one even week later, later doesn’t mean worse xdd

 You should do about 2-3 layers on whole skull, and addictional 1-2 on the teeth

 Step 6: Add Silicone Caulk

 The best way to do it is to wear nitril gloves and add portions of silicone with your finger.